List of 40 Famous Forests in India to visit

 Different types of resorts, lodges and hotels are available.
 Pavan Residency and Hotel Perchwood are two hotels nearby.

-Turahalli forest is a serene spot of greenery just outside of the metropolitan city of Bengaluru.
-This artificial forest is categorized as a dry, deciduous one.
+Turahalli forest is a serene spot of greenery just outside the metropolitan city of Bengaluru.
+This artificial forest is categorised as a dry, deciduous one.
 There are primarily tall grasses, eucalyptus plants, and some wild shrubs.

 In recent years, prohibited activities have significantly impacted the forest.
 People illegally used it as a garbage dumping zone and created pollution.
 Local people also cleared some of the forest lands for cultivation.
 As it’s the few forests in Bangalore, the state government has taken the cudgel to conserve nature.